-Mackay, Idaho is usually a pretty quite town.
+Mackay, Idaho is usually a pretty quiet town.
 It is settled in the Lost River Valley just below the Mackay Reservoir.
 The population in 2013 was 494 people.
-The graduating class in the Mackay High School this year was 6.
+The graduating class at the Mackay High School this year was 6.
 Five girls and a boy, pretty small and pretty unique.
 What do we do on a Friday night in a town this size for date night?

 After we ate our dinner we got an ice cream cone at Burger Time.
-We decided to stay for the parade down main street.
+We decided to stay for the parade down Main street.
 We settled into a parking lot and waited for it to start.
 Fun was had by all.
 It seemed the parade participants were having a great time.
-The parade started off by a team of 5 draft mules pulling a line of wagons.
+The parade started off with a team of 5 draft mules pulling a line of wagons.
 They just happened to be passing through the county.
-The Side by Side ATV’s were decorated, and ready to go.
+The Side by Side ATV’s was decorated, and ready to go.
 I am not sure how many were in

 the parade, but if you missed it the first time around, they drove around the block

 and came past us again.
 This is a weekend-long event.

 I thought I would share the fun by taking lots of pictures.
 I hope you enjoy them.
 Keep in mind all information is just the small town gossip on the street.